brickfrog/pydantic-ai-docs-server/README.md

 This will make all pydantic-ai documentation tools available in your Cursor workspace.
 Note that the MCP server won't be enabled by default.
 You'll need to go to Cursor settings -> MCP settings and click "enable" on the pydantic-ai MCP server.

+> **Note:** The first time the server runs, it will automatically initialize and download the documentation if it doesn't exist.
+You don't need to run any additional scripts.

 ### In Windsurf

 Create or update `~/.codeium/windsurf/mcp_config.json`: